 But from a U.S. perspective, multiplayer in the early 2000s was still dominated by deathmatch, and no one I knew with a Dreamcast had it connected to the internet.
 PCs were for tying up phone lines, while consoles sat around the TV.
 It probably doesn’t help that our huge slab of a country has always made cheap broadband access a challenge, but I never got the sense that taking consoles online was a common consideration until the Xbox.
 Clearly my experience doesn’t match everyone’s, as PSO had 70,000 registered users in North America and 30,000 in Europe by its heyday in 2001.
 But I do believe most people never experienced PSO online, given that the game sold at least 1 million copies worldwide, and only a quarter of those ever signed up for online play.

-Blue Burst is a PC download-only exclusive combination of all the PSO content released up to 2004-2005.
+PSO would soon get ports to the GameCube and the PC.
+Blue Burst represents the final PC release; a download-only exclusive combination of all the PSO content released up to 2004-2005.
 That’s two story chapters from the GameCube and Dreamcast, plus an exclusive 4th episode, loads of additional missions from throughout the years, with extra cosmetic and end game weapon options.
 The third episode is absent, exclusive only to the GameCube, but it’s easy enough to read up on the missed plot.
 All this collected content makes Blue Burst the definitive version of Phantasy Star Online, except for one critical point – it cannot be played in a true offline mode.

 The console releases understood you might not have Internet access, or be willing to pay a monthly fee.
-The full storyline could be played offline or online, with enemy numbers scaling up online to present multiple players more of a challenge.
-Same as with modern games, difficulty and drop rates would rise as more players joined the party.
-With Blue Burst, you’re always online and you can never play the story missions with adjustments balanced for offline.
+The full storyline was balanced for offline, solo play, while difficulty and drop rates would rise as more players joined the party online.
+With Blue Burst, you’re always online and you can never play the story missions as balanced for solo play.
 You can set a private game, but you will always be slogging it out with enemy counts, timers, and bosses meant for at least two players.
-The difference between playing a mission offline on the Dreamcast and loading the same mission in Blue Burst is obvious, and if you have absolutely no intention of ever playing with others, one of the console releases is a better choice for you.
+The difference between playing a mission offline on the Dreamcast and loading the same mission in Blue Burst is quickly obvious.
+If you have absolutely no intention of ever playing with others, one of the console releases is a better choice for you.

 If co-op with friends or strangers doesn’t chase you off, then PSO is kept alive today through player-run private servers based on reverse-engineered code.
-Some servers boost XP rates for power leveling, some let you connect your actual (or emulated) Dreamcast or GameCube, some sell high level gear for paid “donations.”
+Some servers boost XP rates for power leveling, some sell high level gear for paid “donations,” and some even let you connect your actual (or emulated) Dreamcast or GameCube.
 You can pretty much choose your flavor here, with no real consensus on which is the best.
 I spent my time on Ephinea, and got everything out of it that I could want.
-Ephinea has three servers and there were a steady 30-50 players on at all times of the day on the U.S. West Coast server I played on.
-Events happen around major holidays throughout the year, including an anniversary event that ran through September and easily tripled those numbers for the whole month.
+Ephinea has three servers and there were a steady 30-50 players on at all times of the day on the U.S. server I played on.
+Events happen around major holidays throughout the year, including an anniversary event that ran through September which easily tripled those numbers for the whole month.

 Characters break out into ranged, melee, and magic classes.
 Any character can use a bit of all three, but the best weapons, the best spells, and the maximum stats are locked to the specific classes.
 You also choose your race between Humans, Cast (androids), and Newmann (elves?), who have different inherent specialties.
 Even the gender you choose tweaks your stats and bonuses in stereotypical ways – male magic characters get boosts to attack spells while ladies get bonuses to support and healing.
 Again, anyone can dabble in anything, and these stats mostly only matter for weapon access and end game min-maxing, but seeing looted weapons you can’t use does at least make you curious about rolling another character.

 Combat is based off of a 3-button combo system.
 Starting an attack creates a narrow window in which you can chain two more strikes, with appropriate animations customized to class/species/gender.
 If your timing isn’t perfect, you’ll have to wait about a second before you can start a new attack.
 I assume this is designed to reduce server load, but has the effect of ensuring you can’t mash your way through the game.
 You have three basic attacks – light, heavy, and special.
-Light attacks are faster and more accurate, heavy attacks stronger and slower, and special attacks trigger an equipped weapon’s power (if it has one), but have the greatest chance of missing.
+Light attacks are faster and more accurate, while heavy attacks are stronger and slower.
+Special attacks trigger an equipped weapon’s power (if it has one), but have the greatest chance of missing.